hartwigmedical/actin/algo/README.md

 HAS_INTOLERANCE_TO_NAME_X | Intolerance > Name like %X%
-HAS_INTOLERANCE_BELONGING_TO_DOID_X | Intolerance > doid is equal of a child of doid X HAS_INTOLERANCE_FOR_TAXANE | Intolerance > Name contains any taxane | Taxanes: Paclitaxel, Docetaxel, Cabazitaxel HAS_INTOLERANCE_RELATED_TO_STUDY_MEDICATION | Intolerance > Resolves to undetermined in case of presence of any active allergies belonging to categories in 'Medication' and/or DOID 0060500
+HAS_INTOLERANCE_BELONGING_TO_DOID_X | Intolerance > doid is equal of a child of doid X HAS_INTOLERANCE_FOR_TAXANE | Intolerance > Name contains any taxane | Taxanes: Paclitaxel, Docetaxel, Cabazitaxel HAS_INTOLERANCE_RELATED_TO_STUDY_MEDICATION | Intolerance > Resolves to `UNDETERMINED` in case of presence of any active allergies belonging to categories in 'Medication' and/or DOID 0060500
-HAS_HISTORY_OF_ANAPHYLAXIS | Resolves to undetermined in case of presence of any allergies (T.B.D.)
+HAS_HISTORY_OF_ANAPHYLAXIS | Resolves to `UNDETERMINED` in case of presence of any allergies (T.B.D.)
-HAS_EXPERIENCED_IMMUNE_RELATED_ADVERSE_EVENTS | Resolves to undetermined in case of previous treatment with categories like immunotherapy
+HAS_EXPERIENCED_IMMUNE_RELATED_ADVERSE_EVENTS | Resolves to `UNDETERMINED` in case of previous treatment with categories like immunotherapy
 HAS_TOXICITY_OF_AT_LEAST_GRADE_X | Toxicities > grade => X
 HAS_TOXICITY_OF_AT_LEAST_GRADE_X_IN_Y | Toxicities > grade => X and name like %Y%
 HAS_TOXICITY_OF_AT_LEAST_GRADE_X_IGNORING_Y | Toxicities > grade => X and ignoring name like %Y%. | Multiple names can be specified within 1 rule, separated by ";"

 Note for all TOXICITY rules:
 - In case X = 0, 1 or 2, all names corresponding to 'source = Questionnaire' are included (also if 'grade' is unknown), since toxicities are only noted in questionnaire when grade => 2.
-In case X = 3 or 4, the evaluation resolves to 'undetermined' if there are names for which grade is not specified.
+In case X = 3 or 4, the evaluation resolves to `UNDETERMINED` if there are names for which grade is not specified.
 - In case X = 2, 3 or 4, and source is not Questionnaire: ignore the toxicity if the name of the toxicity is also indicated as a complication (T.B.I)

 ##### Rules related to vital function / body weight measurements